Photo by Sk on Unsplash

 It is becoming increasingly popular and is also used as a basis for cognitive-behavioral therapy.
 Mindfulness is recommended by the NHS to improve your mental well-being.

 You can be mindful anywhere; at work, in a shop or even while you are driving or playing sport.
-Mindfulness can also be very helpful for coping with grief.
+Mindfulness can also be very helpful for coping with grief at events such as a funeral.
 Focusing on a particular activity that you enjoy and do not want to interrupt can help you develop mindfulness.

 Photo by Noelle Otto on Pexels